 The Best Things to Do in Copenhagen with Kids

 And as it turns out, because it's such a child-friendly city, there are many, many things to do in Copenhagen with kids that are fun for both them and you.
-From design-focused libraries with slides and climbing walls, and art that they can clamber over – as can you – to family-friendly bike rides, Plum Guide has put together all of Copenhagen’s best things to do with children.
+From design-focused libraries with slides and climbing walls, and art that they can clamber over – as can you – to family-friendly bike rides, we here at Plum Guide have done excessive hard work (as usual) and put together all of the best things to do with kids in Copenhagen.
 We are experts on this kind of thing, after all.
 And please note, we have a whole host of design-conscious family homes in some of Copenhagen’s best locations – personally vetted by our meticulous home critics – to choose from too.

 When it comes to things to do in Copenhagen with kids, this one's a valuable opportunity to teach them how to give and take.
 For them, there’s child-friendly theatre, pantomime, and death-defying rollercoasters with eye-widening names like ‘Vertigo’ and ‘The Demon’.
 For you, there’s globally inspired architecture, a relaxed spin-off of Michelin-star restaurant Kiin Kiin, neatly curated rose gardens and ballet and jazz performances.
 Either way, with its vintage fairground rides and leafy setting, it’s one of the most beautiful theme parks in the world – especially when the fairy lights come on in the evenings.

 Visit the Children’s Museum at The National Museum